mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_activities.md

 * Best Greek story:
 * Best sports story:

 ## Activity 3
+To search the RTP from your computer, open it in your text editor.

+In Sublime/Atom:
+* File > Open > select TesseractOCR.
+If you select the file, then press open, rather than double clicking and entering the folder, you should see all the folders in the left pane.
+* Use ```Cmd + F``` to search or the Find menu item.
+If you select a folder name or specific file on the left, you can search on just that folder/file.

+## Activity

 Using your new found command line skills, let's learn more about the RTP data.